 “Technology makes possible the limitless accumulation of wealth, and thus the satisfaction of an ever-expanding set of human desires.”
 (7) The teams of the F7200 racing league are ambassadors for this bright future.
 Icaras Senior Systems Technician, Gianpietro Tassotti, implies a journey of spiritual destiny:

 “The technology is within all of us.
 It always has been.”
 (8) Research and development in the bid for competitive advantage on the racetrack is posited as the fulcrum for the ascent of all humankind.

 In sympathy with these lofty ideals, the game does not dwell upon its martial aspects.
 Violence in Wip3out is never encouraged nor glorified, though plainly it is required for success.
 The use of weaponry is treated as a simple mechanical necessity for removing a barrier to progress; the state of being in motion, the faster the better, is valued above all.
-The player’s onboard tactical computer announces each incoming threat and action taken with a laconic female voice devoid of praise or scorn, and the elimination of a rival contender is verbalised de-facto.
+The player’s onboard tactical computer announces each incoming threat with a laconic female voice that is devoid of praise or scorn, and the elimination of a rival contender is verbalised de-facto.